Flame Moss Propagation Made Easy: Techniques and Tips

 Flame moss (Taxiphyllum sp.) is a relatively low-demanding plant and can thrive without the addition of carbon dioxide (CO2) supplementation in the aquarium.
 It can grow well in setups without CO2 injection, especially if provided with adequate lighting and nutrient availability.

-While CO2 injection can enhance the growth rate of some aquatic plants, including certain moss species, it is not typically necessary for the successful cultivation of Flame moss.
+While CO2 injection can enhance the growth rate of some aquatic plants, including certain moss species, it is not typically necessary for the successful cultivation of flame moss.
 The moss can adapt to a wide range of carbon dioxide levels found in most aquariums, utilizing dissolved carbon dioxide present in the water column.

 How to plant flame moss